remla23-team08/app/README.md

 ## **Demonstration images**

-Below are some images of how to webpage looks
+Below are some images of how the webpage for the application looks:

 ![home](demo-images/app_home_page.png)
 *Home page*